gmreizu/george-2019-07-12/README.md

 While the backend actually stores uploaded documents on disk, it keeps document metadata in an in-memory database that is reset every time the server restarts.

+The uploaded images are stored in the directory `web/uploads`.

 ## Installation

 To run this application you need to have `nodejs 10.16` and `Go 1.12` installed on your system.
 For installation instructions please check here: